Spokiboi/Lumber_OS/ign docs.md

 - `load.ign example x y z`: Load other IGN files from your files.
 Example: `load.ign example 100 0 0;`

 These commands can be used in LumberImage to create and manipulate images.
 Remember to use the specified separators and indicators to ensure proper execution of commands.

-Use `/#clear` to close this menu when you're done reading.